 Date a un bambino un foglio di carta, dei colori e chiedetegli di disegnare un automobile, sicuramente la farà rossa.

-Give a child a sheet of paper, some colors and ask him to draw a car, he will surely make it red.
+Give a child a sheet of paper and some colors and ask him to draw a car, and he will surely make it red.

 Lamborghini is another well-known Italian luxury car brand that happens to be an Italian export as well.

 In reality, it all began in 1963, with Ferruccio Lamborghini’s desire to compete with Ferrari’s sports cars, which dominated the market and races at the time.

 The brand has a long-standing relationship with the sport of bullfighting after the owner Ferruccio made a visit to a fighting bull ranch in Spain.

 This relationship is reflected in their logo, as well as nearly all of their models being named after famous tori da combattimento (fighting bulls), bullfighting breeds, or families associated with the sport.